Tiffany Derry

-Tiffany Derry is an American celebrity chef and restaurateur.
-She is a Top Chef television series alum, and known for her appearances on Cutthroat Kitchen and Hungry Investors (Spike tv).
-She is based in Texas.
+Tiffany Derry (born December 26, 1982) is an American celebrity chef and restaurateur.
+She is a Top Chef television series alumna and known for her appearances on Cutthroat Kitchen and Hungry Investors (Spike TV).
+She is based in Dallas, Texas.

 Early life

-Derry was born on December 26, 1982, in Beaumont, Texas.
+Derry was born in Beaumont, Texas.
 She is African American.

 Derry graduated from The Art Institute of Houston in 2003 with an Associate of Applied Science degree in culinary arts.
 She started her culinary career at the local International House of Pancakes at the age of 15, where she later had a management position.

 Restaurant career

 Derry was the chef and owner of "Private|Social" in Dallas from 2011 to 2013.
 In 2012, Derry founded her professional website promoting her culinary career and her restaurant, "Private|Social."
 In 2013, Derry expressed interest in opening her own restaurant in her hometown of Beaumont.

-Derry has also working with the Dallas Independent School District to improve their school lunch program in order to provide healthier options.
+Derry has also worked with the Dallas Independent School District to improve their school lunch program in order to provide healthier options.

 Derry opened Roots Chicken Shak in Plano in 2017.

 Derry, partnering with investor Tom Foley of T2D Concepts and Indigo Group, to opened Roots Southern Table in June 2021 in Farmers Branch, Texas as an expansion concept to Roots Chicken Shak.
 The concept is chef driven and the menu consists of high end twists to the classic southern recipes Derry grew up with.
 Roots Southern Table was included in the "2021 Restaurants List" by The New York Times, as one of the fifty best American restaurants of the year.